saidgeek/blog/README.md

 ### Atomic design

-- **Atoms**: A atom is a component composed to one atom or HTML tags elements.
+- **Atoms**: A *atom* is a component composed to one atom or HTML tags elements.
-- **molecules**: A molecule is a component composed to two or more atoms.
+- **molecules**: A *molecule* is a component composed to two or more atoms.
-- **organisms**: A organims is a component composed to two or more molecules.
+- **organisms**: A *organims* is a component composed to two or more molecules.

+### Lintingand formatting code

+For lint code use a `Eslint` and for formatting code use `prettier`, this modules use for this:

+- @typescript-eslint/eslint-plugin
+- @typescript-eslint/parser
+- eslint
+- eslint-config-prettier
+- eslint-plugin-prettier
+- eslint-plugin-react
+- prettier